It’s not the kind of name you hear every day. Unless, of course, your name is Grim.

-“Well, I’m not going to take any chances!” she declared, turning stiffly, and disappeared into the house, the screen door slamming behind her.
+“Well, I’m not going to take any chances!” she declared, turning stiffly and disappearing into the house, the screen door slamming behind her.

-Grim made one last circuit of the grounds.
+Grim used the time before Mr. Nelson’s arrival to make one last circuit of the grounds.
 He’d spent all spring getting everything to the point that it should be able to coast through the summer, but he still worried about what condition the grounds would be in when he returned in September.

 It’s not that he didn’t have faith in Mr. Nelson and his ChemoGrass franchise… OK, it was that he didn’t have faith in Mr. Nelson and his ChemoGrass franchise, but he didn’t have much of a choice.
 ChemoGrass was the only other horticultural game in town.

 ChemoGrass was a father and son concern, with Mr. Nelson handling all of the HazMat work (fertilizers, insecticides, etc) and his 14-year-old son, Kevin, doing the mowing.
 Kevin was an avid comic book fan who liked to pass the tedious hours on the riding mower by reading.
-He’d been a little more careful since the incident with Mrs. Knudsen’s cat, but you’d still often see Kevin ricocheting across lawns, steering with his left hand while totally absorbed in the graphic novel clutched in his right.
-He was like a robotic vacuum cleaner that travels in a straight line until it runs into an obstacle, then turns in a random direction and continues on its way, eventually covering the entire floor.
+He’d been a little more careful since the incident with Mrs. Knudsen’s cat, but you’d still often see Kevin ricocheting across lawns, steering vaguely with his left hand while totally absorbed in the graphic novel clutched in his right.
+Kevin was like one of those robot vacuum cleaner that travels in a straight line until it runs into an obstacle, then turns in a random direction and continues on its way, eventually covering the entire floor.

 As for Mr. Nelson, he was a firm believer in ChemoGrass’ unofficial motto: “There’s no lawn or garden problem that a heavy application of petrochemicals can’t solve.”
-But Grim had been even more firm when he’d talked to Mr. Nelson about taking over the groundskeeping duties for the summer: There was to be no spraying.
+But Grim had been even more firm when he’d talked to Mr. Nelson about taking over the groundskeeping duties for the summer: No spraying.
 Period.
 It was a bitter organic pill for Mr. Nelson to swallow, but in the end he’d agreed.

 Grim made a final pass through the small orchard, checking the apricot trees for any sign of the previous fall’s powdery mildew.
 (None, thank goodness.)
-He tied up some errant canes on the climbing roses, pulled a few nascent weeds from the flower beds, and was turning the compost pile one last time when he heard the diesel engine of the ChemoGrass truck sputtering up the hill.
+Then he tied up a few errant canes on the climbing roses, pulled some nascent weeds from the flower beds, and was turning the compost pile one last time when he heard the diesel engine of the ChemoGrass truck sputtering up the hill.
 Grim made his way to the top of the driveway just as the vehicle lurched to a stop, the ChemoGrass mystery liquid sloshing back and forth in its large translucent tank.

 Mr. Nelson hopped down from the cab.
 Kevin remained slumped in the passenger seat, glued to his graphic novel, which, if the cover was to be believed, pitted an army of mechanized samurai against half a dozen Japanese schoolgirls who were apparently too busy saving the world to buy new school uniforms to replace the one’s that they’d obviously outgrown.